-The decisions to cancel or delay classes and/or cancel or delay the opening of offices because of inclement weather are made by the Provost (or designee), who confers with the Vice President for Student Life (or designee) and Security staff about road and other weather conditions.
+The decisions to cancel or delay classes and/or cancel or delay the opening of offices because of inclement weather are made by the Provost (or designee), who confers with the Dean of Students (or designee) and Security staff about road and other weather conditions.
 The Vice Presidents for Academic Affairs and Student Life are responsible for implementing the communication plan outlined in this policy.